-The barn is south facing with a private garden.
+The barn is south facing with a private garden and private pool.
 Though the barn is marketed as sleeping 6, there are beds for up to eight people, with an additional two travel cots.
 In the past, the property has been regularly used by two families, with comfortable accommodation for all.

 |Size||Sleeps up to 6, 2 bedrooms|